Topology and geometry: extremal and typical

 Schedule and abstracts

 The seminar will run on Mondays, roughly biweekly.
-Unless otherwise specified, the talks will be at noon Eastern Time, which is usually: Our apologies to friends in Australia and East Asia for whom this is a terrible time.
+Unless otherwise specified, the talks will be at noon Eastern Time, which is usually:- 11am in Chicago

 Expand the items in this list to see abstracts.